-No provider will be denied clinical privileges or a scope of practice, appointment or reappointment on the basis of gender, race, creed, sexual orientation, ethnicity disability, age or national origin.
+No individual will be denied clinical privileges or a scope of practice, appointment, or reappointment on the basis of gender, race, creed, sexual orientation, ethnicity, disability, age, or national origin.

 2.B.
-GENERAL CONDITIONS OF PRACTICE, APPOINTMENT AND REAPPOINTMENT
+GENERAL CONDITIONS OF PRACTICE, APPOINTMENT & REAPPOINTMENT

 2.B.1 Duties and Responsibilities: